usaff/Excel-Projects/End_to_End_Excel_Project/README.md

 ---

 ## 📌 Project Overview
-This Sales Performance Dashboard provides insights into the total sales achieved by sales executives across different regions.
-It helps businesses analyze key sales metrics, monitor performance against targets, and make data-driven decisions to optimize sales strategies.
+This Sales Performance Dashboard is designed for practice and learning purposes.
+It provides insights into sales performance across different regions, helping users understand how to track and visualize key sales metrics effectively.

 ## 🎯 Why This Dashboard?
-✔ Tracks individual sales performance across regions
+✔ Practice data analysis and dashboard creation
-✔ Helps in identifying high-performing and underperforming sales executives
+✔ Learn how to track individual sales performance
-✔ Provides insights into target achievement percentages
+✔ Understand how to measure target achievements
-✔ Aids decision-making through clear visual representation
+✔ Improve skills in data visualization

 ## 📊 Key Insights
 ✔ **Total Sales Breakdown** – Displays sales performance by individual executives.